galvez/fastify-edge/README.md

 </td>
 <td>

-Adds an individual header to the `fetch` Response `headers` object.
+Adds an individual header to the `fetch` response `headers` object.

 </td>
 </tr>